Defining the shape of what we need to know and why.

 Reasoned fields came from first-principles thinking about what makes an artefact auditable.
 Evidenced fields came from a specific incident in the studio's own work.
 Regulatory fields are required by a named regime.
 Operational fields came from observing the studio's own agent operations and noticing a pattern worth capturing.

-The reason this matters: by tagging origin, the schema helps provide clarity on what we want to track and why.
-The reasoning helps provide further justification on collection, prioritising those data facets that are absolutely necessary.
+The reason this matters: by tagging origin, the schema documents why each field is in there.
 A reader can ask "how do you know this field is necessary?" and the schema answers — "we reasoned it," or "we observed it," or "the FCA requires it," or "this incident showed us we needed it."

 The honest disposition is that v0.1 is more reasoned than evidenced.
 The first hundred real receipts will tell us where the reasoning held and where it needs revising.
 Some fields will graduate from reasoned to evidenced.
 Some will turn out to be unnecessary and get retired.
 The methodology's evolution is not hidden; it is part of the schema's structure.